What Is It?

 You can't fix it, but you can improve it.
 There are prescription creams your doctor can prescribe to you.
 I have opted to just do what we can to mitigate the problem with over-the-counter solutions.

 I figured since it is worsened by dry skin, a good effort would be to alleviate the dry skin.
 Our pediatrician agreed.
-You can do that with:
+You can do that with (this post contains affiliate links.
+This does not increase your cost):

 - Essential Oils (lavendar is a good one)